Difference between Morph and Ethereum

 (address 0x0a

-) precompiles are currently not supported.
-Calls to unsupported precompiled contracts will revert.
-We plan to enable these precompiles in future hard forks.
+) precompiles are currently unsupported.
+Calls to these unsupported precompiled contracts will result in a transaction revert.

 The modexp